Korean name: Romanization

 Some Koreans avoid certain spellings because of their similarity to English words with negative connotations.
 For example, "Gang", "Bang", "Sin", and "Gun".
 South Korean president Roh Moo-hyun previously romanized his surname "Noh", but switched to spelling it "Roh" to avoid associations between it and the English word "no".

+The three most common surnames 김, 이, and 박 are almost always rendered as Kim, Lee, and Park respectively.